gocd/www.go.cd/source/posts/2014-02-24-how-peg-your-pipeline-dependency-version.html.markdown

 type: post
 published: true
 author: Sriram Narayan
+excerpt: "This post discusses different ways of handling dependencies during pipeline modeling and how to decide which dependencies trigger downstream builds"
 ---

 Say we have a set up like the one below.
 We have two pipelines -- one for component-1 (C1) and another for component-2 (C2).
 C1 just builds off its source code in version control (VCS-1).
 C2 has its source in a different repository (VCS-2) and is also dependent (d3) on C1.
-In Go terminology, C1 has one upstream dependency d1 while C2 has two upstream dependencies d2 and d3.
+In GoCD terminology, C1 has one upstream dependency d1 while C2 has two upstream dependencies d2 and d3.

 ![](/assets/images/blog/sriram-peg1_0.png)

 ###Fluid dependencies

-Now by default in Go, a pipeline gets scheduled when there is a change to any of its upstream dependencies.
+Now by default in GoCD, a pipeline gets scheduled when there is a change to any of its upstream dependencies.
 This behavior is referred to as a *fluid dependency* in the [Continuous delivery](http://continuousdelivery.com/) book (the book refers to a paper by Alex Chaffee).

->Chaffee’s proposal is to introduce a new piece of state into the dependency graph—whether a particular upstream dependency is static, guarded, or ﬂuid.
+> Chaffee’s proposal is to introduce a new piece of state into the dependency graph—whether a particular upstream dependency is static, guarded, or ﬂuid.
 Changes in a static upstream dependency do not trigger a new build.Changes in a ﬂuid upstream dependency always trigger a new build.

 ###Simulating static dependencies

 What if we want to keep d1 and d2 fluid but make d3 static?
 This is a reasonable requirement if you want to peg C2 to a known good version of C1 and still let C1 keep building against its frequently changing source.
 This may be the case if C1 is volatile or under control of a different team or organization.

-On the face of it, it may appear that Go cannot support pegging.
-But that is not the case; Go’s pipelines are powerful and flexible building blocks.
+On the face of it, it may appear that GoCD cannot support pegging.
+But that is not the case; GoCD’s pipelines are powerful and flexible building blocks.
 We could just introduce a “manual-gate” pipeline to achieve pegging.

 ![](/assets/images/blog/sriram-peg2.png)